 - Get a cloud storage account (Dropbox, Box, Google Drive, etc.), create a folder called Accounting (with sub-folders if needed), and put all your records there.
 This will serve as your digital filing cabinet and help you keep everything in one place.

-- If you use proposals or contracts a lot in your business, consider using an e-signature solution (there several good ones out there, DocuSign and HelloSign are both well-known).
+- If you use proposals or contracts a lot in your business, consider using an e-signature solution (there several good ones out there).

-All in all, the goal isn't to eliminate paper entirely.
-But these days most businesses can be 80% paperless without much effort.
-It saves tons of time and makes it far easier to keep the admin side of your business organized, so you can spend your time and energy on other things.
+These days, the tools for working digitally are better than ever, and most businesses can be 80% paperless without much effort at all.
+It saves tons of time and makes it far easier to keep the administrative side of your business organized, so you can spend your time and energy on other things.